Fighting Trouble

 Fighting Trouble is a 1956 American comedy film directed by George Blair and starring The Bowery Boys.
 It was released on September 16, 1956, by Allied Artists.
 The 42nd film in the Bowery Boys series, it was the first to feature Stanley Clements.

 Plot

 When Danny loses his job working for the New York Morning Blade, Sach and Duke visit the editor to ask him to give Danny his job back.
-They agree to get a photo of gangster Frankie Arbo for the paper, and try several disguises to catch Arbo in the act before finally deciding to pose as gangsters themselves.
+They agree to get a photo of gangster Frankie Arbo for the paper, and try several disguises to catch Arbo off guard before finally deciding to pose as gangsters themselves.